|Resume:||Kanishkan Sathasivam [DOC 143KB]|

 Kanishkan Sathasivam received his Ph.D. in Political Science from Texas A&M University.
 He also has an M.S. degree from the University of Tennessee and a B.S. degree from Saint Louis University, both of these in Aerospace Engineering.
-He is professor of Political Science and department chair at Salem State University in Salem, Massachusetts, where he teaches numerous courses in International Relations and especially in the areas of international security, international political economy, and foreign policy analysis.
+He is a professor of Political Science and department chair at Salem State University in Salem, Massachusetts, where he teaches numerous courses in International Relations and especially in the areas of international security, international political economy, and foreign policy analysis.
 His research interests include the enduring rivalry between India and Pakistan, rivalry and conflict in Asia and the Middle East, the geopolitics of established and emerging major powers, and nuclear weapons proliferation.
 His publications include two monographs, Uneasy Neighbors: India, Pakistan and US Foreign Policy (2005) and Keeping Up with the Joneses: Modeling Arms Races as Multi-State System Processes (2009).
 He has also provided academic consultant services to National Security Innovations, Inc. and Science Applications International Corporation.

 Nuclear weapons proliferation and counter-proliferation